grannycart/by-sound-alone/index.md

 [//]: # (Enable above link bank to grannycart only after grannycart is really built out as a serious thing. since I want to be able to send out the sub book link without sending out the grannycart link right at the moment.)

-[//]: # (Eventually, when there is more than one story, this page should be re-oriented towards the series, rather than the one book.
+[//]: # (Eventually, when/if there is more than one story, this page should be re-oriented towards the series, rather than the one book.
 Each story should just be part of this page.)